This month, we’re celebrating Plastic Free July!

 We’ve pulled together 5 ways you can reduce plastic for yourself and your baby.
 Let us know if you have any other ideas!

 So many of our children’s favourite toys are made from plastic.
-For the ones you can’t avoid (because hey, sometimes kids just want those brightly coloured, noisy ones!) try sourcing second hand from Facebook marketplace and charity shops or speak to your friends about rotating toys between you on a regular basis, which has the added benefit of less clutter and regular new toys!
-Just make sure you clean them first with baby friendly anti bac (watch this space…)
+For the ones you can’t avoid (because hey, sometimes kids just want those brightly coloured, noisy ones!) try sourcing second-hand from Facebook marketplace and charity shops or speak to your friends about rotating toys between you on a regular basis, which has the added benefit of less clutter and regular new toys!
+Just make sure you clean them first with baby-friendly antibacterial surface wipes which are effective against germs but kind to baby skin.

 For new toys, look out for wooden options.
 You can get everything from baby rattles, shape sorters, building blocks, trains, doctors kit, pretend food, the list is endless.
 Not only do they look nice, but natural wooden toys are great for sensory development and learning about the world around them, as baby discovers and explores through touch, sight, smell and putting things in their mouth.
 Wood gently heats up and retains warmth as they play and has a natural smell and taste, as well as sound when banged together.
 They’re great for teething babies, have natural antibacterial properties and the bigger pieces often have a good resell value as they last well.